Usage-Based vs Subscription Pricing for SaaS

 Is usage-based pricing better than subscription for SaaS?

-Neither is universally better.
-Usage-based pricing produces higher net revenue retention (often above 120%) but makes CAC payback harder to predict.
-Subscription pricing gives you stable MRR and simpler forecasting.
-The right choice depends on whether your product has a natural usage metric and whether your customers accept variable bills.
+Neither usage-based pricing nor subscription is universally better.
+Usage-based pricing produces higher net revenue retention (often above 120%) but makes CAC payback harder to forecast.
+Subscription pricing gives stable MRR and simpler forecasting.

 What is flat-rate pricing in SaaS?

-Flat-rate pricing charges every customer the same fixed monthly or annual fee regardless of usage.
-It is the simplest subscription model to implement and forecast, but it limits expansion revenue because heavy users pay the same as light users.
+Flat-rate pricing charges every customer the same fixed monthly or annual fee regardless of usage — the opposite of usage-based pricing.
+It’s the simplest subscription model to implement but limits expansion revenue.

 Yes.
-Hybrid models charge a base subscription fee that includes a usage allowance, with overage charges above that threshold.
-This gives founders predictable base MRR while still capturing expansion revenue from growing customers.
+Hybrid models charge a base subscription that includes a usage allotment, with usage-based pricing overages above the threshold.
+This is increasingly common in SaaS.